Zucchini Nutritional Value and 8 Health Benefits

 - Zucchini is a low-calorie food, which means it is a great way of feeling full without storing too many calories that are impossible to burn.
 A little over a hundred grams of raw zucchini contains just about 20 calories.
 Moreover, the dietary fiber present in zucchini prevents constipation and maintains low blood sugar levels.

-- This dietary fiber in zucchini also helps lower the cholesterol levels by combing with the bile acids (produced by the liver by extracting from the cholesterol).
+- This dietary fiber in zucchini also helps lower cholesterol levels by combining with the bile acids (produced by the liver by extracting from the cholesterol).
 In addition to this, the high content of vitamin A and vitamin C prevents the cholesterol from oxidizing into the blood vessels and thereby, preventing the risk of atherosclerosis.

 - According to the studies, the phytonutrients in zucchini promote prostatic health by lowering the symptoms of benign prostatic hyperplasia (BPH), a condition in which the prostate gland enlarges and leads to complications such as frequent and painful urination, and increased risk of urinary tract infections.